hoangsonww/DocuThinker-AI-App/README.md

   - **Kubernetes**: Container orchestration for automating deployment, scaling, and management.
 - **Continuous Integration**:
   - **GitHub Actions**: Automated workflows for testing and deployment.
+  - **Jenkins**: Automation server for continuous integration and deployment.
   - **Render**: Cloud platform for hosting and scaling web applications.
 (Used to deploy the backend)
   - **Vercel**: Cloud platform for hosting and deploying web applications.
 (Used to deploy the frontend)
   - **Netlify**: Cloud platform for hosting and deploying web applications.
 (Used as a backup)